-The first official International Women’s Day took place in 1911, and it was supported by over one million people.
+The first official International Women’s Day took place in 1911 and was supported by over one million people.
 The theme of International Women’s Day 2020 is #EachforEqual, highlighting the importance of taking action for gender equality in order to achieve an equal, enabled world.

 In celebration of International Women’s Day 2020, which took place on March 8, we sat down with Elizabeth Montoya, Vice President of Investor Relations at Rubicon®, to discuss everything from how she navigates working in a traditionally male-dominated industry, to the obstacles she has overcome in her career, to what her hopes are for her daughter, and the future in which she will grow up.